Coding for Positive Rate in the Source Model Key Agreement Problem: Proofs

 For even $i$, we can set $U_i=\text{constant}$, $U_{i+1}=V$, and $U_{i+2}=U$, and proceed similarly.

-To complete the proof, we need to characterize the class of distributions $r_{XY}(x,y)$ that arises when we condition the joint distribution of $(X,Y)$ on $U_{1:i-1}=u_{1:i-1}$.
-The authors of \cite{MaIshwar2013,Verdu} consider this problem, where they search for the set of conditional pmfs $p_{XY|U_{1:k}}(x,y|u_{1:k})$ that one can obtain with some auxiliary random variables $U_1, U_2, \cdots, U_k$ satisfying
+To complete the proof, we need to characterize the class of pmfs $r_{XY}$ that arises when we condition the joint pmf of $(X,Y)$ on $U_{1:i-1}=u_{1:i-1}$.
+The authors of \cite{MaIshwar2013,Verdu} consider this problem, where they search for the set of conditional pmfs $p_{XY|U_{1:k}}$ that one can obtain with some auxiliary random variables $U_1, U_2, \cdots, U_k$ satisfying

-for some arbitrary $k$ and arbitrary realization $u_{1:k}$ of $U_{1:k}$ satisfying $\mathbb{P}(U_{1:k}=u_{1:k})>0$.
-This set of pmfs can be expressed as $q_{XY}(x,y)=a(x)b(y)p_{XY}(x,y)$ for some functions $a:\mathcal{X}\rightarrow \mathbb{R}$ and $b:\mathcal{Y}\rightarrow \mathbb{R}$ \cite{MaIshwar2013, Verdu}, i.e., $q_{XY}(x,y)\preceq p_{XY}(x,y)$.
+for some arbitrary $k$ and arbitrary realization $u_{1:k}$ of $U_{1:k}$ satisfying $\mathbb{P}[U_{1:k}=u_{1:k}]>0$.
+This set of pmfs can be expressed as $q_{XY}(x,y)=a(x)b(y)p_{XY}(x,y)$ for some functions $a:\mathcal{X}\rightarrow \mathbb{R}$ and $b:\mathcal{Y}\rightarrow \mathbb{R}$ \cite{MaIshwar2013, Verdu}, i.e., $q_{XY}\preceq p_{XY}$.
 Combining this observation with (\ref{eq:Theorem6part1}) proves that $\bar{L}(X;Y\|Z)=0$ if and only if

-where $(a)$ follows by \eqref{eqnAG687rr657} and because if $q_{XY}(x,y)\preceq p_{XY}(x,y)$, then for any $r_{XY}(x,y)=r_{X}(x)q_{Y|X}(y|x)$ we also have $r_{XY}(x,y)\preceq p_{XY}(x,y)$.
+where $(a)$ follows by \eqref{eqnAG687rr657} and because if $q_{XY}\preceq p_{XY}$, then for any $r_{XY}=r_{X}\, q_{Y|X}$ we also have $r_{XY}\preceq p_{XY}$.
 A similar argument is used in \cite[Eq.
 (80)]{Verdu}.